How to find Ozempic in stock near you

 • Drug shortages have affected Ozempic on an ongoing basis for the past few years.

-• At the time of publication, Ozempic is available and should be in stock.
+• At the time of publication, all of the dosage strengths of Ozempic are listed as available and should be in stock.

-• If Ozempic isn’t in stock at your pharmacy, consider trying other local or online pharmacies, calling ahead to refill your prescription, or getting a 2- or 3-month supply.
+• If Ozempic isn’t in stock at your pharmacy, consider trying other local or online pharmacies, calling ahead to refill your prescription, or getting a two- or three-month supply.

 • You can also talk to your healthcare provider about Ozempic alternatives, including other injectable GLP-1 medications, prescription weight loss pills, compounded semaglutide, or Rybelsus.